 I can’t help but wonder why is that?

 What’s up with the catchy headline – “successful business for sale”… How often do you see a successful business selling out?
 There is always a reason behind it.
 And many would say the reason rarely is because it is successful.
 Whether it is the expenditures going up or the profit is not as good as expected, or simply the sector is not as good anymore, but there is always an underlying reason for selling the business.
 With the current market conditions, there are so many triggers for a trucking company to decide to sell.
 It leaves you to wonder why are the rest of them staying?

 Reasons behind the trucking companies sell out.

 Below you can find a list of possible reasons that are driving businesses out of the trucking sector:

-4. Lack of qualified drivers – we have discussed this issue before and the reality hasn’t changed much since then.
-The number of qualified and available drivers is not increasing and it’s getting harder and harder to persuade people to leave their families behind and hit the road, given that because of regulations they might be stuck in a location for days.
+4. Lack of qualified drivers.
+We have discussed this issue before and the reality hasn’t changed much since then.
+The number of qualified and available drivers is not increasing.
+And it’s getting harder and harder to persuade people to leave their families behind and hit the road, given that because of regulations they might be stuck in a location for days.

 The expenditure problem is not going away either, especially with the oil prices moving up.
-However, with the expected increase in shipments this can easily be taken care of, given that the expenditures are not going to go above their rates from last year.
-The only volatile expenditure is still human capital and of course the penalties and additional fees that the company might have to pay due to not following regulations.
+However, with the expected increase in shipments, this can easily be taken care of, given that the expenditures are not going to go above their rates from last year.
+The only volatile expenditure is still human capital and, of course, the penalties and additional fees that the company might have to pay due to not following regulations.

 And after all, the trucking business is not for everyone.
-If it gets too hard and you don’t think you can cope with all the pressure and insecurity, then maybe you are right and selling out is the best option.
+If it gets too hard and you don’t think you can cope with all the pressure and insecurity, then maybe you are right, and selling out is the best option.
 One thing is for sure – building a successful trucking business is a much bigger challenge today than it was 20 years ago.
 So, do you think it’s worth it to stick around, even if all the odds are against you, or you should simply sell out?